taiwo-amodu/cs-project/README.md

     LIMIT 1;
 """, (user_lon, user_lat))
 ```
 The function get_route_from_google(user_lon, user_lat, service_lon, service_lat) sends a request to Google Maps Directions API to retrieve the best driving route.
+It extracts and formats polylines to visualize the route.
 ```bash
 params = {
     "origin": f"{user_lat},{user_lon}",